Raise Your (He)art Rate With A Workout At The Met

 Barnes absolves me, though.
 "We're sort of purposefully combining things that you don't naturally put together," she explains.
 Laughter is part of what she's going for.
 After all, when you laugh, she says, that "opens you up to experience things differently."

-Speaking of "different," it took Monica Bill Barnes & Company over two years to get the Met on board with this idea.
+Speaking of "different," it took Monica Bill Barnes & Company more than two years to get the Met on board with this idea.

 "It's really, 'How many inches are you from that work?' " Barnes says with a laugh.
 "That's where we had to do a lot of good, careful conversations."